ibexa/documentation-developer/docs/updating/updating_ez_platform.md

 # Updating eZ Platform

 This section explains how to update eZ Platform to a new version.

-In the following instructions, replace `<version>` with the version of eZ Platform you are updating to (for example: `v1.7.0`).
+In the following instructions, replace `<version>` with the version of eZ Platform you are updating to (for example: `v2.5.0`).
-If you are testing a release candidate, use the latest rc tag (for example: `v1.7.1-rc1`).
+If you are testing a release candidate, use the latest rc tag (for example: `v2.5.0-rc1`).

 ## Update procedure

+To update your eZ Platform installation follow the steps below:

 1. [Check out a tagged version](1_check_out_version.md)
 1. [Merge composer.json](2_merge_composer.md)